Outcry Holocaust Memoirs by Manny Steinberg

 If you are interested in Foreign Book Publishing rights, Please do get in touch with Liesbeth Heenk.

-The book is available in Chinese, French and Czech:
+The book is available in Chinese, French, German and Czech:

 The 90-year-old Manny Steinberg and his son Gary Steinberg recorded the audio version of Outcry – Holocaust Memoirs.